cioina/alexei-cioina.b9ad.pro-us-east-1.openshiftapps.com/posts/20211009-what-version-of-this-blog.md

 title: What Version of This Blog Do You See?
 ---

 As you can see, this website does not have a formal version tag.
 It tries to use the latest version of `ng-zorro-antd` and Angular as some kind of version tag.
-So, just imagine how surprised I was when I deployed this website compiled with Angular `^12.2.9` and checking my very old Samsung that runs on Android 4.4.2.
+So, just imagine how surprised I was when I deployed this website compiled with Angular `12.2.9` and checking my very old Samsung that runs on Android 4.4.2.
 For some reason, the old Chrome web browser does not want to load this website correctly, so, I use an old version of FireFox browser for Android (As you may know, Google does not allow to update apps for old Android versions.)
 FireFox worked ok at first.
-But, when I closed and opened the browser again, this site loaded automatically and showed Angular `^12.2.4` at the bottom of the footer.
+But, when I closed and opened the browser again, this site loaded automatically and showed Angular `12.2.4` at the bottom of the footer.
 Somehow, FireFox cached an old version of my website.
-Deleting the FireFox cache did not help, but, reloading the URL would show the correct Angular `^12.2.9`.
+Deleting the FireFox cache did not help, but, reloading the URL would show the correct Angular `12.2.9`.

 ## The Problem

-It may be problematic to have latest version for some websites that use Angular.
+It may be problematic to have latest version for some websites that use Angular with a lot of lazy-loading modules.
 Imagine a user browsing your website just seconds before you stat to deploy a new version of your website.
-The user will still have the old version of you website (old Angular compiled JavaScript files) even after the deployment ends.
+The user will still have the old version (old Angular compiled JavaScript files) even after the deployment ends.

 ## The Solution

 The most simple solution is to let your users know that a new version of your website is available and ask them to refresh the webpage.
-It was very simple for me to implement this solution because I use a server-side API and deploy my back end and front end on the same server and generate my deployment with a Node.js script.
+It was very simple for me to implement this solution because I use a server-side API and deploy my backend and frontend on the same server and generate my deployment with a Node.js script.
 So, I generate a small PHP file and small TypeScript file with some unique hash.
+This simple solution helped me to solve my FireFox problem, but not complex Angular lazy-loading problems.
+Please read **gkalpak**'s answer [here](https://stackoverflow.com/questions/55494181/what-is-the-purpose-of-swupdate-activateupdate-in-angular/59175788#59175788) in order to implement a more complex solution.

+**`VersionController.php`**

 ```php
 <?php